-If you are enrolled in the Plan in 2021, then in order to enroll in the Accelerate option of this Plan for 2022, you and your enrolled spouse dependent (if applicable) must each earn 10,000 wellness participation points during the period of September 1, 2020 through July 31, 2021.
-(Points will be prorated if you initially enroll in this Plan on April 1, 2021 or later; and the point requirement will be waived if you initially enroll in this Plan on July 1, 2021 or later.)
-Wellness participation points may be earned by engaging in participatory activities, such as healthy lifestyle habits (e.g., tracking your calories or water intake), participating in general health education opportunities via the wellness portal, or obtaining preventive care (e.g., dental cleanings or vaccinations).
+If you are enrolled in the Plan in 2024, then in order to enroll in the Accelerate option of this Plan for 2025, you and your enrolled spouse dependent (if applicable) must each earn 10,000 wellness participation points during the period of August 1, 2023 through July 31, 2024.
+(Points will be prorated if you initially enroll in this Plan on April 1, 2024 or later; and the point requirement will be waived if you initially enroll in this Plan on July 1, 2024 or later.)
+Wellness participation points may be earned by engaging in participatory activities, such as healthy lifestyle habits (e.g., tracking your healthy habits or sleep), participating in general health education opportunities via the wellness portal, or obtaining preventive care (e.g., dental cleanings or vaccinations).
 You may also earn points in additional ways, such as walking, but this is not required in order to earn enough points for an incentive or to enroll in the Accelerate option.